 Many of the substances that continue to fuel the addiction epidemic in our nation are actually legal.
 One of these would be opioid painkillers, with the condition being that an individual has to have a proper prescription for it to be legal.
 Of course, there are also many people abusing these drugs illegally.
 Another legal substance that is an issue for a large number of people is alcohol.
 In fact, alcohol is one of the most commonly used and abused substances in our nation, which may be partly due to its legality and social acceptance.
 This does not mean that it needs to be outlawed, but simply that alcoholism and alcohol abuse need to be more properly recognized and addressed.
 When an individual is struggling with alcoholism, it can bring about a whole series of other issues that arise as a result.
-For instance, alcoholism may contribute or exacerbate numerous conditions, with one of these being diabetes.
+For instance, alcohol use, abuse or addiction may contribute or exacerbate numerous conditions, with one of these being diabetes and alcoholism.

 Diabetes is a very prominent condition within the country, with around 29 million people having it according to the National Diabetes Statistic Report of 2014.
 That number means that around 9.3 percent of the population has diabetes and around 86 million adults have something called pre-diabetes, which is a condition that increases the risks of actually developing diabetes.
 Diabetes is essentially a life long condition in which the body is unable to produce enough insulin or the insulin being produced is not working as expected.
 Insulin is a hormone produced within the body for the purpose of converting glucose in the bloodstream into energy that helps fuel our body.
 Those who have diabetes essentially have too much glucose in their bloodstream due to it not being properly regulated.
 Too much glucose can lead to a plethora of issues, including damage to various major organs, such as the kidneys, heart, and eyes.
 It can also increase the risk of numerous conditions, including strokes, nerve damage, cardiovascular diseases, kidney failure, and blindness.